A New Guy at the Round Table

 If I sit for a few minutes in my new lounge chair, I can count on settling me into a nap.
 However, today it almost caused me to miss my friends at the Round Table.
 The tables in the Great Hall were almost full when I entered the big room.

 Familiar faces were there at the Elite Tables.
-Gregory and Allen had settled at table #5 and ordinarily, I would have joined them, but I spotted Keith alone near the windows.
+Jim and Dave had settled at table #5 and ordinarily, I would have joined them, but I spotted Keith alone near the windows.
 I made my way to his table and sat down with the light from the midday sky to my back.
-I’d learned that facing the windows made it almost impossible for me to read lips… not that reading Keith’s lips really made much difference.
+I’d learned that facing the windows made it almost impossible for me to read lips… not that reading Jay’s lips really made much difference.
 His words all ran together in a series of open-mouthed consonants… no Ts, Bs, Ps and others.
-But Keith’s determination using some emphatic repeats made it work.
+But Jay’s determination using some emphatic repeats made it work.

-I noticed a picture on the table near Keith’s coffee cup.
+I noticed a picture on the table near Jay’s coffee cup.
 I picked it up.
 It was a picture of a young, bearded, long-haired man and a child.
-I’d heard enough about Keith story to realize it was a picture of him.
+I’d heard enough about Jay’s story to realize it was a picture of him.

 “Is that you?”
 I asked knowing the answer.